 Shellac and Varnish

-Finishing is an art which one neglects at the risk of ruining weeks of work in the final moments of building an instrument.
 Taking the time to bring an instrument to a superb finish not only protects it and contributes something to its voice quality.
 It clothes the instrument fittingly for its presence in the world of music.

-After the body, top, and fretboard are fabricated as sub-units, they are given two coats of "one-pound cut" shellac, and rubbed out with 220-grit sandpaper.
+After the body, top, and fretboard are fabricated as sub-units, they are given three coats of "one-pound cut" shellac, and rubbed out with 320-grit sandpaper.
 This sizing has two purposes.
 First, it seals all the inside of the body and the ends of the fretboard.
 This stabilizes the wood, sealing it at the moisture content at that moment.
 Thus external changes in the surrounding air will have a much less impact on the wood, from then on.
 The wood will still give and take a little with temperature changes, but the moisture is locked out.

 The second function that this shellac sizing performs is to seal the pores of the wood in preparation for the varnish.
 The shellac seal keeps the varnish from penetrating the wood too much.
 This is one of the primary reasons that Bear Meadow dulcimers are so powerful --the wood hasn't been soaked in varnish.